 It’s heart-breaking.
-You didn’t spend all those days chasing around the client only to lose them in less than 12 months!
+You didn’t spend all those days chasing the client only to lose them in less than 12 months!

 Your marketing becomes easier too.
 Customers find it easier to trust and follow in the footsteps of others who have trusted you with their business before.
 If you have multiple repeat customers, it only serves to make you more trustworthy.

-Thus, you gradually increase your repeat business.
+This way, you gradually increase your repeat business.

-You can simply program your CRM to send reminder emails for related products and let the system take care of these cross-sells and upsells.
+You can simply program your CRM system to send reminder emails for related products and let the system take care of these cross-sells and upsells.

 Armed with this information, you can make changes as and when required to take the performance of your team and your products to the next level.

-The customer service team can help the sales team overcome objections with their in-depth knowledge of what customers go through every day.
+The customer service team can help the sales team overcome their objections with in-depth knowledge of what customers go through every day.

 If you never had that situation, you could have it if you make the mistake of sticking to a spreadsheet-based system.

-Many CRM systems also have multiple Sales pipeline tracks for all the categories of products/services you are selling.
+Many CRM systems also have multiple sales pipeline tracks for all the categories of products/services you are selling.

 A good value proposition statement will help you define the kind of customers you will serve, which needs or problems you will solve, and what will be the advantage that you provide.